SonarSonic/DrawingBotV3/docs/source/pfms.rst

     Squiggle Max Length
         ``Values: Number (Safe Range: 0 -> 5000)``

         Defines the cut-off for the maximum number of segments allowed in each squiggle.
-Once the squiggle has reached the max length the pen will be lifted and move too a new location.
+Once the squiggle has reached the max length the pen will be lifted and move to a new location.

         Increasing the Max Length will decrease the plotting time, but may create a poor distribution of tones.